Subito-it/SBTUITestTunnelHost/README.md

 #### launching shell commands
 To remotely execute a command invoke  `host.executeCommand(cmd)` which will synchronously execute the command and return the stdout output.

-#### mouse actions

-You can execute 2 different type of mouse actions: clicks and drags.

 #### mouse actions: Clicks
 Create an instance of `SBTUITunneledHostMouseClick` by passing the `XCUIElement` you want to be clicked (center of element will be clicked) and specifying a delay, in seconds, to wait after the click has been performed.
 This is useful if you need to create a sequence of `[SBTUITunneledHostMouseClick]`.